projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 .. figure:: images/dm-image96.png
    :align: center
-   :name: io-sequence-sos
+   :name: io-sequence-service-vm

-   I/O request handling sequence in Service VM
+   I/O Request Handling Sequence in Service VM

-:numref:`io-sequence-sos` above illustrates the interactions among the hypervisor, HSM, and the device model for handling I/O requests.
+:numref:`io-sequence-service-vm` above illustrates the interactions among the hypervisor, HSM, and the Device Model for handling I/O requests.
 The main interactions are as follows:

-1. The hypervisor makes an upcall to Service VM as an interrupt handled by the upcall handler in HSM.
+1. The hypervisor makes an upcall to the Service VM as an interrupt handled by the upcall handler in HSM.

 2. The upcall handler schedules the execution of the I/O request